Nilsty/kube-your-robots/20-kubernetes/readme.md

 Clean up the yaml from cluster specific content via this online tool [kubernetes-manifest-cleaner](https://tools.tutorialworks.com/kubernetes-manifest-cleaner/)

-Add the volume and the volumeMount to it volume under spec:
+Add the volume and the volumeMount to the Kubernetes manifest.
+Add the `volumes` under the section `spec` in the YAML:
 ```
       volumes:
       - name: index-html-vol